Xeraoo/Python_Matlab_for_Geoscience/README.md

 ![](https://www.agh.edu.pl/repozytoria/__processed__/a/2/csm_agh_znak_negatyw_bez_nazwy_1558c4077f.webp)
 This repository contains the code and resources for Group 3's Python projects for the Master's II semester.

+Due to the nature of the exam, below are sample solutions to the specific tasks.
+Individual results are located in students folders.

 | Name     | Surname  | Funcion            |
 |----------|-----------|--------------------|
 | Bartosz     | Augustyn  | Programmer |